 Pour your beer into a mug, add a few drops of green food coloring, and gently stir until the color is evenly distributed.
 That’s it!
 In just moments, you’ll have a pint of green beer ready to enjoy.

-When it comes to choosing the best type of beer for making this drink, light beers such as pilsners, lagers, or light ales work best.
+When it comes to choosing the best type of beer for making this green beer, light beers such as pilsners, lagers, or light ales work best.
 Their pale color allows the green dye to shine through brilliantly.

 How much food coloring is needed?